temporalio/temporal-ecommerce/content/part2.md

 }
 ```

-Temporal's [GO SDK Selectors](https://docs.temporal.io/docs/go/selectors/) make it easy to orchestrate asynchronous signals in workflow logic, like responding to either user input or an abandoned cart timeout.
+Temporal's [GO SDK Selectors](https://docs.temporal.io/docs/go/selectors/) make it easy to orchestrate asynchronous signals in the Workflow logic, like responding to either user input or an abandoned cart timeout.
-No need to implement a job queue, write a separate worker, or handle rescheduling jobs.
+You do not need to implement a job queue, write a separate worker, or handle rescheduling jobs.
-You create a new Selector after every signal and use `AddFuture()` to defer code that needs to happen after the associated timeout is selected.
+All you need to do is create a new Selector after every signal and use `AddFuture()` to defer code that needs to happen after the associated timeout is selected.
 Temporal does the hard work of persisting and distributing the state of your Workflow for you.

-Next up, let's take a closer look at Activities and the `ExecuteActivity()` call above that is responsible for sending the abandoned cart email.
+Next, let's take a closer look at Activities and the `ExecuteActivity()` call above that is responsible for sending the abandoned cart email.

-Sending Emails from an Activity
+Sending emails from an Activity
 -------------------------------

 You can think of Activities as an abstraction for side effects in Temporal.
 [Workflows should be pure, idempotent functions](https://docs.temporal.io/docs/go-create-workflows/#implementation) to allow Temporal to re-run a Workflow to recreate the Workflow's state.
 Any side effects, like HTTP requests to the [Mailgun API](https://thecodebarbarian.com/sending-emails-using-the-mailgun-api.html), should be in an Activity.

-For example, below is the implementation of the `SendAbandonedCartEmail()` function.
+For example, the following blob of code contains the implementation of the `SendAbandonedCartEmail()` function.
-It loads Mailgun keys from environment variables, and sends an HTTP request to the Mailgun API using [Mailgun's official Go library](https://github.com/mailgun/mailgun-go).
+It loads Mailgun keys from environment variables and sends an HTTP request to the Mailgun API using [Mailgun's official Go library](https://github.com/mailgun/mailgun-go).
-The function takes two parameters: the workflow context, and the email as a string.
+The function takes two parameters: the Workflow context and the email as a string.

 ```golang
 import (